Today, let’s talk about the most important part of any business: sales.

 Have you taken all the costs into account?
 Including transportation, rent, and marketing?
 If necessary, maintain records of all your expenses for 1 month to determine what money is going out.
 This should also include any money you take out of the business for personal/family use.

-If your price is too low, try to reduce your costs and expenses.
+- If your price is too low, try to reduce your costs and expenses.
 However, reducing costs should not affect the quality of your product.

 - If you cannot reduce costs, or if you reduced them but your price is still too low, you need to increase your price.
 But there should be a good reason or else customers will not agree to pay the higher price.

 Have you been adding value for free which you can now include in the price?
 If yes, try to add even more value so that your customers will not feel that you are just increasing the price.

 If you are very confident of the quality of your product or the additional value that you add compared to your competition, try increasing the price little by little.